RANK #94 / 1001 NAT · #5 / 72 TX · POP 92,115

 Source: public records, news, corporate announcements.
 Amounts are estimates where noted.

-Bowie County ranks #76 out of 996 U.S. counties on the Boom Town Index with a score of 92/100, putting it in the top tier nationally.
-Job growth of +1.7% and a median household income of $56,628 point to a county with active economic momentum.
+Bowie County ranks #94 out of 1001 U.S. counties on the Boom Town Index with a score of 91/100, placing it in the top tier nationally.
+Median household income is $59,803 and the underlying growth metrics (housing, migration, income) hold up against peer counties.